-If you’re looking to grow, these 5 these retail lessons can help you grow your small business into a major force in your market.
+If you’re looking to grow, these 5 these retail lessons can help you grow your small retail business into a major force in your market.

 1. Add Revenue Channels.